dilbwagsingh/HAR-using-Federated-Learning/README.md

 5. Copy and past the jupyter notebook(code) uploaded via the google forms inside the ‘Project’ folder.
 6. Open the notebook and run all cells.

-If you find any issues or have problems running the code feel free to contact me via linkedin/e-mail (Linkedin preffered).
+**If you find any issues or have problems running the code feel free to contact me via linkedin/e-mail (Linkedin preferred).**